Trigger-chen/5243-project4/report.md

 ### Time Trends and Outlier Checks

 Posting volume is heavily concentrated near the end of the observation window, with January 2026 alone accounting for 261 of the 469 postings (55%) and the earlier months are substantially sparser.
 The weekly view in Figure 14 confirms a sharp increase in job postings.
 Counts climbed from 27 in the week of January 5, 2026 to 58, 61, and 115 in successive weeks, peaking at the end of February.
+It is important to note however that the current data listed on the IBM website is not the same as the data we used for the project which was scraped from the website at an earlier time.
+This implies that older postings tend to be filled and removed before the web scrape runs.
+Therefore, monthly time trends should be interpreted as short-run level shifts rather than long-run trends.

 <p align="center">
   <img src="./Figures/weekly_posting_counts.png" alt="Weekly posting counts" width="800"><br>